lankef/pyAQSC/docs/api-utils.md

 Parameters:
 - `coeff_arr, coeff_dp_arr, f_arr : jax.numpy.array` (traced) - Components of the equations as 2d matrices.
 Its `axis=0` is equation indices and `axis=1` is $\phi$ dependence on grid points.
 All quantities are assumed periodic.
-- `fft_max_freq : int` (static): Maximum number of Fourier harmonics used.
+- `static_max_freq : int` (static): Maximum number of Fourier harmonics used.
 Should be set as low as posssible while trying not losing too much accuracy to prevent high-frequency noise from blowing up.
 Need to be find empirically.

 Returns:

 - A `jax.numpy.array` containing solutions to the equations.

-### `aqsc.solve_ODE_chi(coeff, coeff_dp, coeff_dc, f, fft_max_freq:int)`
+### `aqsc.solve_ODE_chi(coeff, coeff_dp, coeff_dc, f, static_max_freq:int)`
 Solves the periodic linear 1st order PDE $(\text{coeff} + \text{coeff}_\phi\frac{d}{d\phi} + \text{coeff}_\chi\frac{d}{d\chi}) y = f(\phi, \chi)$ using spectral method.

 Parameters:

 - `coeff, coeff_dp, coeff_dc` (traced) - The coefficients.
 Can be 2D arrays with the same format as `ChiPhiFunc.content` or scalars.
 - `f : jax.numpy.array` (traced) - The RHS.
 Must be a 2D array with the same format as `ChiPhiFunc.content`.
-- `fft_max_freq : int` (static) - Maximum number of Fourier harmonics used.
+- `static_max_freq : int` (static) - Maximum number of Fourier harmonics used.
 Should be set as low as posssible while trying not losing too much accuracy to prevent high-frequency noise from blowing up.
 Need to be find empirically.

 Returns:
 - A `jax.numpy.array` containing the solution.
 Has the same format as `ChiPhiFunc.content`.

-### `aqsc.solve_dphi_iota_dchi(iota, f, fft_max_freq: int)`
+### `aqsc.solve_dphi_iota_dchi(iota, f, static_max_freq: int)`
 Solves the periodic linear 1st order PDE $(\frac{d}{d\phi} + \bar{\iota}\frac{d}{d\chi}) y = f(\phi, \chi)$ using spectral method.

 Parameters:
 - `iota` (traced) - A scalar coefficient.
 - `f : jax.numpy.array` (traced) - The RHS.
 Must be a 2D array with the same format as `ChiPhiFunc.content`.
-- `fft_max_freq : int` (static) - Maximum number of Fourier harmonics used.
+- `static_max_freq : int` (static) - Maximum number of Fourier harmonics used.
 Should be set as low as posssible while trying not losing too much accuracy to prevent high-frequency noise from blowing up.
 Need to be find empirically.

 Returns:
 - A `jax.numpy.array` containing the solution.
 Has the same format as `ChiPhiFunc.content`.